MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Experiments

-\textbf{Loss Functions and Components.} From Table~\ref{ablation}, removing any single loss consistently worsens synthesis, and disabling disentanglement leads to the largest few-shot Dice drop.
-With all components enabled, MeDUET achieves the best synthesis and highest segmentation Dice, indicating these components are complementary and essential for both generative quality and segmentation generalization.
+Table~\ref{ablation} summarizes the contribution of each loss and model component.
+Consistent with the failure-mode-driven design in Table~\ref{tab:failure_mode_design}, removing any single loss consistently degrades performance, where eliminating the disentanglement design leads to the largest drop, highlighting its importance for medical image analysis.
+When all losses and components are jointly enabled, MeDUET achieves the best synthesis quality and the highest segmentation Dice, emphasizing that these designs are complementary and beneficial for both generative fidelity and segmentation generalization.
+Beyond these metrics, Sec.~\ref{sec:dis_ana} provides direct factor-diagnostic evidence that MFTD and SiQC improve content/style specialization, as reflected by stronger anatomy retention and reduced factor leakage.
+This indicates that their effects are more directly captured by empirical factor identifiability than by Dice gains alone.

-\textbf{Factor Identifiability.} In this section, we analyze the effectiveness of disentanglement both quantitatively and qualitatively by investigating factor identifiability empirically: the content vector should be domain-invariant and sufficient for downstream tasks, while the style vector should be domain-specific and task-independent.
-We first conduct linear-probe classification experiments using the learned factors as input and domain categories as labels.
-As reported in Table~\ref{linear}, the linear probe trained on style vectors achieves high domain sensitivity than variants, confirming that the style branch effectively captures more protocol-specific cues.
-Conversely, the probe trained on content vectors yields lower domain discriminative that is approximately random classification, indicating lower domain leakage and more effective factor disentanglement.